neptunelabs/fsi-imagegrid-samples/samples/portfolio/README.md

   src='https://docs.neptunelabs.com/fsi/viewer/applications/imagegrid/js/fsiimagegrid.js'
 </script>
 ```
-This ensures that FSI ImageGrid is loaded.
+This will ensure that FSI ImageGrid is loaded.

-Simply embed the <fsi-imagegrid> tag on the page where you want to display the grid.
+Simply include  the <fsi-imagegrid> tag in the page where you want to display the grid.
-In our example, this looks like this:
+In our example, it looks like this:

 ```html
   <fsi-imagegrid style="text-align:center;width:100%;height:100%;"